-For some applications (see Section~\ref{sec:police_po-npo_mixture_model}), nevertheless, it could be significantly better if we allow some (but not all) categories share the same regression coefficients of some particular predictors.
-For example, only the first and second categories sharing the same regression coefficients of $x_{i1}$ and $x_{i2}$, that is, follow a po model, while the third and fourth categories have their own coefficients of $x_{i1}$ and $x_{i2}$, that is, follow a npo model.
-The corresponding model matrix can be written as
+For some applications (see Section~\ref{sec:police_po-npo_mixture_model} for a real data example), however, it can be significantly better if we allow some (but not all) categories share the same coefficients for some predictors.
+For example, the first and second categories share the same coefficients for $x_{i1}$ and $x_{i2}$ (i.e., follow a po model), while the third and fourth categories have their own coefficients for $x_{i1}$ and $x_{i2}$ (i.e., follow a npo model).
+The corresponding model matrix is